 Well, what a miserable week!
 Rain, rain and more rain!!!!!
 The river flowing by the house has been up and down all week, but thankfully the River Authority seems to have sorted out the flooding problems in the town and this has the added benefit of keeping the river lower near us.

 Sue and I have had a busy week-end.
 It started with a local Summer Ball on Friday night.
-It was a chance to wear DJ’s and ball gowns.
-For onece I think we enjoyed it, the food was surprisingly good and the entertainment very acceptable (Mostly 70’s music etc.).
-It was held in a huge Marquee in the grounds of one of the local gentry.
-Sue said there were about 350 gusets.
-The grounds were very nice, but as it rained constantly, they soon turned into a quagmre, I saw at least one taxi grounded up to its axel in the mud in the field used for parking.
+It was a chance to wear DJs and ball gowns.
+For once I think we enjoyed it, the food was surprisingly good and the entertainment very acceptable (Mostly 70’s music etc.).
+It was held in a huge Marquee on the grounds of Marston Trussell Hall.
+Sue believes there were about 350 guests, though the grounds were very nice, it rained constantly, and the gardens soon turned into a quagmire, we saw at least one taxi buried up to its axel in the mud in a field used for parking.

-After very few hours sleep at 9.30am I had to go into school to help set up for the Summer Fete.
+After very few hours of sleep, at 9.30 am I had to go to school to help set up for the Summer Fete.
 Sarah (Little angel) helped me.
-I got back for 12.30 for something to eat, then back to school for 1.15pm.
-Surprisingly, the rain held off until 3.57pm.
-I know the exact time because Sarah and I were doing the bouncy castle and timing the children how long they were bouncing about (5 mins for £1).
-There was no warning, one second we were dry, and the next we were soaked.
-That was the end of the Fete.
-We had everything packed up for 5.30pm.
-Don’t know how much we made, and when you’re that wet, you don’t care!
+I got back at 12.30 for something to eat, then back to school at 1.15 pm.
+Surprisingly, the rain held off until 3.57 pm.
+I know the exact time because Sarah and I were doing the bouncy castle and timing the children for how long they were bouncing about (5 mins for £1).
+Without warning, one second we were dry, and the next we were soaked and that was the end of the Fete.
+Amazingly we had everything packed up for5.30 pm.
+I don’t know how much we made, but when you’re that wet, you don’t care!

-6.45pm saw Sue and I off to a BBQ at a friends.
-We thought it was just an informal do, but when we got there it turned out to be an 18th birthday party with a garden and house full of guests and lots of silly games.
+At 6.45 Sue and I were off to a BBQ at a friend’s.
+We thought was just an informal do, but when we got there it turned out to be an 18th birthday party with a garden and house full of guests and lots of silly games.
 Leicester Tigers (Rugby Club) were having their Summer Ball that evening in the same Marquee that we had been to the previous evening.
 Except they had an amazing fireworks display, which because the BBQ was held at a house on a hill, we had a brilliant view of it also.
 We got home late again.

-Today (Sunday), is report writing day for me, lesson planning day for Sue, laying on the sofa and watching TV all day for Sarah and going off to Foxton for Jamie to earn some holiday money in the kitchens.
-The Guinea-pigs are still not happy, the grass is 5cm longer and the pool has now definitely gone green!
+Today (Sunday), is report writing day for me, lesson planning day for Sue, laying on the sofa and watching TV all day for Sarah and off to Foxton for Jamie to earn some holiday money in the kitchens.
+The Guinea pigs are still not happy, the grass is 5cm longer and the pool has now definitely gone green!